Pre-election day events of the 2020 Singaporean general election: Nomination day

+As in the case of previous elections, candidates will lose their $13,500 deposit if they are unable to garner at least one-eighth (12.5%) of the valid votes cast within the contested constituency.

 Pre-polling day

 The following is a list of events that occurred from nomination day (30 June 2020) until the eve of polling day on 10 July 2020.
 All times below are reflected in Singapore Standard Time (SGT).
 Similar to previous elections since 2011, candidates begin campaigning from the end of nominations day until two days before polling day.
-The eve of polling day and after the last day for the campaigning period is cooling-off day, during this time in which campaigning is prohibited except for party political broadcasts.
+The eve of polling day and after the last day for the campaigning period is cooling-off day, where campaigning is prohibited except for party political broadcasts.

 Online e-rallies

 In this election, e-rallies served as replacements to physical rallies, which were unavailable due to precautionary measures from the ongoing COVID-19 pandemic.
 The contesting parties have taken to various social media platforms such as Facebook, YouTube, and Instagram, as well as media outlets like Singapore Press Holdings’ Chinese Media Group to deliver speeches, hold discussions and engage with voters.
 On 30 June, the ELD announced that ten different venues in Suntec Convention Centre would be made available daily for campaigning and live-streaming online rallies; applications to reserve one of the venues opened on Nomination Day after nominations had closed.